dylancicero/Federalist_Papers/README.md

 # Develop factors for the three single authors, to be used later in analytic charts
 b <- as.factor(as.character(a[single]))
 ```
-Conduct principle components analysis and plot the results
+Conduct principle components analysis and plot the results:
 ```R
 # PCA (note: prior to conducting pca, units of features should be normalized.
 All units here are of the same type- relative
 # frequency- and thus scaling in this case has the undesired effect of reducing overall variance between data points)